sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

 == Organizational Structure ==

- * Board of Directors - William Stein (chair), David Joyner, ...
+ * Board of Directors - Tom Boothby, David Harvey, David Joyner, William Stein (chair).
    * Topics for the board:
      * Bylaws (Should we require a student member on the board?
 What are our priorities?
 How should the treasurer work?
 Should the board members have official duties - if so, what (liason to the AG?, Foundation webmaster/secretary?, ...)
      * The relationship between the SAGE Foundation and the UW.